sonniebailey/sonniebailey.github.io/about-content.md

 - Fairhaven Wealth provides a single service which consists of two 3-hour conversations, usually held via Zoom or phone, followed by one or more short emails summarising the key points of the conversations.

-- The service is not primarily about providing financial advice, although this is something we can do if it arises.
-The service is more focused on helping to identify your situation as it stands, and the decisions available to you, enabling you to make your own informed decisions, whatever they may be.
-The service is not about providing you with a comprehensive financial plan or anything of the sort, but instead about helping your develop your own insight and confidence with the decisions you're making.
+- The service is more focused on helping to identify your situation as it stands, and the decisions available to you, enabling you to make your own informed decisions, whatever they may be.
+The service is not about providing you with a comprehensive financial plan, but helping your develop your own insight and confidence with the decisions you're making.Where necessary and appropriate, financial advice will be provided.

-- Prepare as much or as little as you like for these conversations.
+- Prepare as much or as little as you like for the initial conversation.
 We don't ask you to fill in any forms, or provide any specific information prior to the first conversation.
-If there's information that might be useful, we'll ask you during or after the first conversation.

-- Cost is $6,000 (including GST). $1,000 is paid upfront and the remaining $5,000 is paid after the second meeting on a "5-star" basis, linked to whether the service met or exceeded your expectations.

 - This is a one-off service.
 We are not looking to engage in an relationship that will involve regular, ongoing fees.

 - We don't touch your money.
 It's up to you whether or not to make any changes to your financial situation (or life in general) as a result of our discussions.
+It's up to you to implement any advice we provide.

 - This service is terrific for some people, but not appropriate for most people.
 It's best suited for people who already have a good understanding of their situation and are (or want to be) engaged in their finances.
 It also tends to be most valuable for those with some degree of financial and/or professional security.